codehacker74/codehacker74/README.md

 ### Hi Friends 👋
-My name is Andrew you can call me Andrew, Drew or Drewskii.
+You can call me Andrew, Drew or Drewskii.
 I have been coding since I was 13 building websites in HTML.
 From there I studied Computer Science in college and took on iOS development which I never seemed to have gotten away from.

 - 🔭 Currently, I am working on my own iOS applications (VaultPass and ComicFans) that are now in the App Store.